plush-owl/hello-world/README.md

 It is I, Bot-chan!
 Bow before me!!

-#I ereased the description of the respository and added the new dialogue
+#I erased the description of the respository and added the new dialogue